Neem & Herpes

 So what about treating an existing herpes infection with neem?

-reports that neem does indeed speed up the healing of cold sores
+There are some reports that neem does indeed speed up the healing of

-internally) is desirable in managing genital herpes and avoiding
+does when used internally) is desirable in managing genital herpes

-many other health benefits as well so there is no harm in trying.
+hurt.
+Neem has many other health benefits as well so there is no

 © Birgit Bradtke of DiscoverNeem.com.
 Published with permission.